Less than two weeks left to register!

 We’re so excited to announce our keynote for the 2016 LGBT* in the South conference – a panel on criminal justice and LGBTQ issues featuring an amazing lineup of leaders.

 Urvashi Vaid of The Vaid Group, Shaena Johnson from BreakOUT!, and Nayely Perez-Huerta of the Southeast Immigrant Rights Network (SEIRN) will share the stage for a keynote panel moderated by facilitator Craig White.
 Together, they’ll offer analysis, policy recommendations, stories, and lessons learned from organizing and lived experience.

 At a vital time in our national conversation about criminal justice reform, this keynote plenary will bring this issue home to the South and the lives of LGBT* Southerners.
 Panelists will discuss policy recommendations to address discriminatory practices for LGBT* prisoners and immigrants in detention; decriminalize HIV; and prevent youth and adults from becoming involved in the criminal justice system.

 Stay tuned for bios from our panelists, and don’t forget to register today to secure your space at the conference!

 Registration is now open for the 2016 LGBT* in the South conference taking place March 18-20 in Asheville, North Carolina! http://www.lgbtinthesouth.com/register/

 The registration fee ranges from $20 to $250 depending on whether you’re a student, non-profit professional, organizer or an attorney.

 Workshops will cover emerging LGBT* issues in the South as well as provide training and support to LGBT* Southern grassroots leaders and to practitioners across disciplines who serve the LGBT* community.
-Check out a preview of workshops to be offered here.

 For those who call the South home, we know that real change can’t wait.
 Let’s build a better South together.
 We can’t wait to see you in March!